Lemon Tahini Salad Dressing

 Check the label of tahini before purchasing.
 The only ingredient should be ground sesame seeds!

 Tahini is common in Mediterranean and North African cuisine.
 It’s often served by itself as a dip or sauce (my local Lebanese restaurant serves it as the sauce for falafel).
+It’s also an important ingredient in dishes such as hummus and baba ghanoush.

-Tahini Lemon Dressing Ingredients
+Lemon Tahini Dressing Ingredients

-- salt and pepper
+- salt and pepper – seasoning is essential to a great dressing.

 - The quality of your tahini really matters, and not all brands taste the same.
 You may need to try a few brands to find your favorite.
 The flavor should be nutty, creamy, and not overly bitter.
+We like Soom brand a lot.

 - If you have time, let your tahini dressing rest in the fridge for 1 hour before serving to give the flavors time to meld.

-How to use Lemon Tahini Dressing
+How To Use This Lemon Tahini Salad Dressing Recipe

 Once you make a batch, you’ll soon discover that there is hardly anything this dressing is NOT good on.

-How to store Lemon Tahini Salad Dressing
+Lemon And Tahini Dressing Storage

-Lemon Tahini FAQs
+Lemon Tahini Dressing FAQs

 Because the only ingredient in tahini should be ground sesame seeds, it is absolutely vegan.